 - The Labor Department identifies a strike in progress at the U.S. location where the individual would be employed or

 - The individual's temporary admission would adversely affect settlement of a labor dispute or the employment of any person involved in the dispute.

 NOTE: Canadian or Mexican treaty employees already employed in E-1 or E-2 status are not affected.

 Contact our office to speak with a member of our Immigration Law Group.

-existing international exchange (successfully negotiated contracts binding on all parties) of items of trade (including but not limited to goods, services, international banking, insurance, monies, transportation, communications, data processing, advertising, accounting, design and engineering, management consulting, tourism, technology and transfer, and news gathering activities) for consideration between the United States and a treaty country.
+1 International trade refers to existing international exchange (successfully negotiated contracts binding on all parties) of items of trade (including but not limited to goods, services, international banking, insurance, monies, transportation, communications, data processing, advertising, accounting, design and engineering, management consulting, tourism, technology and transfer, and news gathering activities) for consideration between the United States and a treaty country.
 Title to the trade item must pass from one treaty party to the other.

 2 The nationality of a business is determined by the nationality of its individual owners.
 The place of incorporation is irrelevant for purposes of E classification.